eMarketer reported that, in 2018, Amazon owned nearly 50% of America’s eCommerce market and that is 5% of all online retail expenditures.

 - Points of counterfeiting or diversion can be determined very quickly, thus providing an opportunity for rapid intervention.

-- Help end users build confidence knowing they purchased a genuine product.
+- Help end-users build confidence knowing they have purchased a genuine product.

 - Consumer mobile applications can be created to establish a direct link between the manufacturer and the end-users.